How to remove first, last or certain characters from text in Excel?

 After installing Kutools for Excel, apply Remove by Position according to these steps:

 1. Select the range that you want to remove the certain characters.
-Then click Kutools > Text Tools > Remove by Position.
+Then click Kutools > Text > Remove by Position.
 See screenshot:

 2. Specify the following operations in the pop-up Remove by Position dialog box.
 See screenshot: